santosrai/santosrai.github.io/content/posts/2019-12-26-writing-a-simple-calculator-program-with-javascript-using-mvc-pattern-1.md

 # Conclusion

 Hope it helps you to understand MVC.
-Happy Coding :blush:
+Happy Coding